crossplane/crossplane/design/design-doc-observe-only-resources.md

   - You have existing infrastructures managed by Terraform, and you want to migrate them gradually to Crossplane.
-  - You have a legacy infrastructure that you want to migrate to Crossplane, but you want to experiment the managed resources before taking ownership of the underlying resources.
+  - You have a legacy infrastructure that you want to migrate to Crossplane, but you want to experiment with the managed resources before taking ownership of the underlying resources.
   - For an existing resource, you don’t want to provide full configuration spec that might override the actual configuration.
 You want to late-initialize all fields, including the ones that would be required otherwise.